neogeno/shango-lightning-wallet/README.md

 - **High Availability worldwide** Apart from the obvious benefit of being able to keep your node up and access it 24x7 when you travel, we found that most of the 2 billion unbanked population reside in developing countries, where their local power and communications infrastructure is unstable and where the government has a strong hand in all central services.
 Relying on a local server or phone node to conduct transactions would not be reliable or even legal in most cases.

 - **There is no 100% perfect solution.** AWS is NOT unhackable, centralised cloud providers and for that matter, your local ISP/Telecom provider is not 100% censorship resistant and cloud solutions are not for everyone.
 We get it.
 But the chances of you losing money are far less with a global cloud provider, and if they get hacked, at least you will be in the same boat as giants like Verizon and Netflix who together with you have a strong case suing them for hacking damages rather than trying to get back your funds you lost from your home Windows PC.
-So the question is, which newspaper headline would you rather read: ```Amazon servers hacked with $XX Millions in losses``` or  ```Guy loses his life savings in Bitcoin stored on his PC``` ??
+So the question is, which newspaper headline would you rather read: ```Amazon servers hacked with XX Millions in losses``` or  ```Guy loses his life savings in Bitcoin stored on his PC``` ??

 That said, if you are doing something that you feel is controversial and may be clamped down eventually by a statutory body, your contingency plan lies in the EXPORT image feature in Shango which allows you to download a docker image snapshot of your cloud node to go elsewhere, or of course running your own private node on a secured server managed by you.